-Question 1.19: What type of defect can arise when a solid is heated?
+Question 1.18: What type of defect can arise when a solid is heated?
 Which physical property is affected by it and in what way?

 A solid crystal is said to have vacancy defect when some of the lattice sites are vacant.
 Vacancy defect leads to a decrease in the density of the solid.

-Question 1.20: What type of stoichiometric defect is shown by:
+Question 1.19: What type of stoichiometric defect is shown by:

 (i) ZnS shows Frenkel defect.

 (ii) AgBr shows Frenkel defect as well as Schottky defect.

-Question 1.21: Explain how vacancies are introduced in an ionic solid when a cation of higher valence is added as an impurity in it.
+Question 1.20: Explain how vacancies are introduced in an ionic solid when a cation of higher valence is added as an impurity in it.

 When a cation of higher valence is added to an ionic solid as an impurity to it, the cation of higher valence replaces more than one cation of lower valence so as to keep the crystal electrically neutral.
 As a result, some sites become vacant.

-Question 1.22: Ionic solids, which have anionic vacancies due to metal excess defect, develop colour.
+Question 1.21: Ionic solids, which have anionic vacancies due to metal excess defect, develop colour.
 Explain with the help of a suitable example.

 The colour develops because of the presence of electrons in the anionic sites.
 These electrons absorb energy from the visible part of radiation and get excited.

-For example, when crystals of NaCl are heated in an atmosphere of sodium vapours, the sodium atoms get deposited on the surface of the crystal and the chloride ions from the crystal diffuse to the surface to form NaCl with the deposited Na atoms.
+Example: When crystals of NaCl are heated in an atmosphere of sodium vapours, the sodium atoms get deposited on the surface of the crystal and the chloride ions from the crystal diffuse to the surface to form NaCl with the deposited Na atoms.
 During this process, the Na atoms on the surface lose electrons to form Na+ ions and the released electrons diffuse into the crystal to occupy the vacant anionic sites.
 These electrons get excited by absorbing energy from the visible light and impart yellow colour to the crystals.

-Question 1.23: A group 14 element is to be converted into n-type semiconductor by doping it with a suitable impurity.
+Question 1.22: A group 14 element is to be converted into n-type semiconductor by doping it with a suitable impurity.
 To which group should this impurity belong?

 An n-type semiconductor conducts because of the presence of extra electrons.
 Therefore, a group 14 element can be converted to n-type semiconductor by doping it with a group 15 element.

-Question 1.24: What type of substances would make better permanent magnets, ferromagnetic or ferrimagnetic.
+Question 1.23: What type of substances would make better permanent magnets, ferromagnetic or ferrimagnetic.
 Justify your answer.

 Ferromagnetic substances would make better permanent magnets.

 - However, when the substance is placed in a magnetic field, all the domains get oriented in the direction of the magnetic field and a strong magnetic effect is produced.
 The ordering of the domains persists even after the removal of the magnetic field.
 Thus, the ferromagnetic substance becomes a permanent magnet.

 Amorphous solids are the solids whose constituent particles are of irregular shapes and have short range order.
 These solids are isotropic in nature and melt over a range of temperature.
 Therefore, amorphous solids are sometimes called pseudo solids or supercooled liquids.
 They do not have definite heat of fusion.
 When cutting with a sharp-edged tool, they cut into two pieces with irregular surfaces.

-Examples of amorphous solids include glass, rubber, and plastic.
+Examples: glass, rubber, and plastic.

-Question 1.26: What makes a glass different from a solid such as quartz?
+Question 1.2: What makes a glass different from a solid such as quartz?
 Under what conditions could quartz be converted into glass?